TimurRin/timurrin.github.io/README.md

 # timurrin.github.io

 Hello!
-This is my personal web-site that is generated with [t2006](https://github.com/cinnabar-forge/t2006) through Github Actions.
+This is my personal website that is generated with [t2006](https://github.com/cinnabar-forge/t2006) through Github Actions.

+Also it deploys my resume data ([JSON Resume Schema](https://jsonresume.org)) to be [available at their registry](https://registry.jsonresume.org/timurrin).